mui/mui-x/docs/data/tree-view/simple-tree-view/expansion/expansion.md

 ## Track item expansion change

-Use the `onItemExpansionToggle` prop to trigger an action upon a item being expanded.
+Use the `onItemExpansionToggle` prop to trigger an action upon an item being expanded.

 {{"demo": "TrackItemExpansionToggle.js"}}